-This has marked the third year our country has gone through what can be considered the worst pandemic in recent history.
+This has marked the fourth year our country has gone through what can be considered the worst pandemic in recent history.
+Although COVID is still prevalant in the area, we have all learned to deal with the virus and the risks of exposure.
+Also there are numerous medications available and our local health department has been very helpful to both the residents and staff of the Housing Authority.
 We are all proud of our residents who many of which came to our vaccine clinics or went downtown and got fully vaccinated.
 Also our board members who got vaccinated decided we put enough procedures in place to have in person meetings again.
 We are the first commission in Hightstown to do so, and to the staff and guests attending it is appreciated.